Java Feature Flags & Toggles: A Step-by-Step Guide with a Working Java Application

 Java feature flags can help with more efficient feature rollouts to customers and are often a part of making deployment processes more agile.
 They can be used for things like phased rollouts and gradual feature rollouts, A/B testing, segmentation and releasing to different user groups, behaviour experiments, and feature versioning.
 (Plus, wrapping the code in a flag helps with easier rollbacks if anything does go wrong.)

-Let’s understand this through a very simple real-life feature flag example:
+Let’s understand this through a very simple real life example:

-Imagine you are driving a car and suddenly the air conditioner starts making a weird noise.
-You might try to change the fan speed/modes of the air conditioner and if that doesn’t help, you will turn it off.
-Next, you will reach out to a mechanic and once the part is fixed, you will turn the A/C back on and continue with your journey.
+Imagine you are driving a car and suddenly the air conditioner in your car starts making a weird noise.
+I’m sure as a first thing you would try to change the fan speed / modes of the air conditioner and that doesn’t help, you will turn it off.
+Next, you will reach out to a mechanic and once the part is fixed, you will turn the AC back on and continue with your journey.

 This is analogous to how you would use feature flags when anything goes wrong with your application.
-The fan speed/modes that we talked about above are the feature flag values that can be updated.
+The fan speed / modes that we talked about above are the feature flag values that can be updated.
 Turning it off is the same as disabling the feature flag.
-This would prevent your app clients from viewing a weird unexpected error screen on that page.
-Ideally, when the feature flag is disabled, you would show users a message like “This page is under maintenance, please come back later”.
+This would prevent your app clients from viewing a weird or unexpected error screen on that particular page.
+Ideally when the feature flag is disabled, you would show users a message like, “This page is under maintenance.
+Please come back later!”.
 Once the issue is fixed, you can re-enable the feature flag.

 To get the most out of flags, there are feature toggle best practices you can follow.